luizsdev/products-api/README.md

 ## Description

-An API made with NestJS
+An API made with NestJS and MySQL where you can see, add, update and delete products from a database